 The goals of the Transcription Imaging Consortium are:

-- Probing the in vitro assembly of the preinitiation complex
+- Understanding the in vitro assembly and regulation of the preinitiation complex

 - Analyzing the nuclear dynamics of elements of the transcription machinery in live cells